Charl1410/README.md-creator/Develop/README.md

  ## Initialisation

 This project requires node.js and the inquirer package to be installed.
-Furthermore, to run the questions node index.js should be run in the terminal
+To initialise the questions node index.js should be run in the terminal.

   ## Usage
   Please follow the link to access the walkthrough video!